Elleined/mysql-backup-script/README.md

 # m h  dom mon dow   command
 */1 * * * * /bin/bash $HOME/mysql-backup-script.sh
 ```
+*This cron will run every 1 minute. !REMINDER! that the specified CRON can be change!
+Use the link below to generate a new cron based on what your need*

-5. After you edit the command in step 1 and run all the commands.
+4. After you edit the command in step 1 and run all the commands.
 The backup file should be present in target location.
 If the .sql file backup is missing you done something wrong.